 Maryland is home to many conferences and has a growing tourism industry.
 Thousands of people stay at hotels in Maryland each year, and if even a small fraction of these guests face injuries while staying at the hotel, the hotel should be held responsible for the damages their negligence caused.

-The Maryland hotel injury lawyers at the Law Offices of Randolph Rice represent injury victims in accidents at hotels, including slip and falls and other accidents that the hotel staff should have prevented.
+The Maryland hotel injury lawyers at Rice, Murtha & Psoras represent injury victims in accidents at hotels, including slip and falls and other accidents that the hotel staff should have prevented.
 If you or a loved one was injured at a hotel in Maryland, call our law offices today to set up a free legal consultation on your potential case.
 Our number is (410) 694-7291.

 Common Hotel Accidents in Maryland